 - The breast cancers in your family all occurred at older ages

 In most cases, genetic testing is not recommended when there is a low chance of finding a mutation.
-Remember that most breast cancers are not due to a BRCA mutation.
+Remember that most breast cancers are not due to a BRCA1/2 mutation.

-Weighing the risks and benefits of BRCA testing
+Weighing the risks and benefits of BRCA1/2 testing

-Although BRCA testing requires just a blood sample, the risks and benefits should be considered before being tested.
+Although BRCA1/2 testing is only a blood test, the risks and benefits should be considered before testing.
 There are potential physical, emotional and financial impacts of knowing your genetic status.
-Thus, testing for the BRCA mutation is recommended only for people who fall into one of the categories listed above.
+Thus, testing for the BRCA1/2 mutation is recommended only for people who fall into one of the categories listed above.

-A health care provider or genetic counselor can talk with you about the issues related to genetic testing (more on these issues).
+A health care provider or genetic counselor can talk with you about genetic testing issues (more on these issues).
 For more information on genetic counseling, visit the National Cancer Institute’s website (or call its hotline at 1-800-4-CANCER) or the National Society of Genetic Counselors’ website.

-The Office of the Surgeon General and the National Human Genome Research Institute (part of the National Institutes of Health, Department of Health and Human Services) created an online tool called “My Family Health Portrait” that you can use to create a chart of your family’s health history.
+The Office of the Surgeon General and the National Human Genome Research Institute (part of the National Institutes of Health) created an online tool called “My Family Health Portrait” to help you create a chart of your family’s health history.
 This chart may be useful in discussions with your provider or genetic counselor about your family history of breast cancer and/or other health conditions.

-In most cases, testing is first done on the family member with breast or ovarian cancer.
-If no mutation is found, the cancer was probably not due to an inherited gene mutation and there is no need to test other family members.
-If a BRCA1 or BRCA2 mutation is found, other family members can be tested for the specific BRCA mutation.
+In most cases, testing is first done on the person with breast or ovarian cancer.
+If no mutation is found, the cancer was probably not due to a BRCA1/2 mutation and there is no need to test other family members.
+If a BRCA1/2 mutation is found, other family members can be tested for the specific mutation.

 Testing for other gene mutations